samtools/hts-specs/.circleci/README.md

+[The CircleCI web hook has been deactivated in favour of GitHub Actions.
+This legacy infrastructure will be removed once that has bedded in.]

 We use [circle-ci](https://circleci.com/gh/samtools/hts-specs) to build the pdfs and highlight the differences for each pull-request.
 This is done at several steps.

 1. Circle-ci runs `make` and copies the pdfs and log files to an "artifacts" directory for that build.